leongj/azure-search-openai-demo/chatlog.md

 # Chat Logging (optional feature)

-[This branch](https://github.com/leongj/azure-search-openai-demo/tree/chat-logging) (`chat-logging`) of my repo adds a feature to [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) that logs all chats to CosmosDB instance.
+[This branch](https://github.com/leongj/azure-search-openai-demo/tree/chat-logging) (`chat-logging`) of my repo adds a feature to [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) that logs all chats to a CosmosDB instance.

 Thanks to `@danialtham_msft` for working with me on this one <3

 ## Steps
-1. Install the main demo using this branch (e.g. `azd up`)
+1. Install the main demo app using this branch (e.g. using [Local Deployment](https://github.com/leongj/azure-search-openai-demo/tree/chat-logging#local-environment).
+Then you'll have the required app changes.
-2. Run the `chatlogsetup.ps1` script (Powershell)
+2. Run the `chatlogsetup.ps1` script (Powershell) to create the Cosmos instance, configuration and SQL role permissions.

 ## How does it work?